cybersecurity-Pro/Projects/Relevant_THM/REPORT.md

 ### Goal
 The primary goal of this engagement was to obtain the *User* and *Root* flags while identifying vulnerabilities and misconfigurations within the environment.

+###🔧 Tools Used

+Nmap → For network scanning and service enumeration

+smbclient → For enumerating SMB shares

+Gobuster → For directory brute-forcing on the webserver

+msfvenom → To generate a malicious ASPX payload

+Netcat → For setting up a reverse shell listener

+whoami /priv → To enumerate privileges after gaining access

+Python3 HTTP Server → To host exploit files (e.g., PrintSpoofer)

+Certutil → Used on the target to download files from our server

+PrintSpoofer64.exe → Exploit for privilege escalation

 ---